snakemake/snakemake-executor-plugin-slurm/docs/further.md

        "bio/VinaLC"
 ```

-This will, internally, trigger a `module load bio VinaLC` immediately prior to execution.
+This will trigger a `module load bio VinaLC` immediately prior to execution.

 Note, that
 - environment modules are best specified in a configuration file.